SeldonIO/MLServer/runtimes/catboost/README.md

 ## Content Types

-If no [content type](../../docs/user-guide/content-type) is present on the request or metadata, the LightGBM runtime will try to decode the payload as a [NumPy Array](../../docs/user-guide/content-type).
+If no [content type](../../docs/user-guide/content-type) is present on the request or metadata, the CatBoost runtime will try to decode the payload as a [NumPy Array](../../docs/user-guide/content-type).
 To avoid this, either send a different content type explicitly, or define the correct one as part of your [model's